apache/iotdb/docs/UserGuide/Comparison/TSDB-Comparison.md

 **Conclusion**:

-Well, if we compare the basic features, we can find that OpenTSDB and KairosDB somehow lack some important query features.
+By comparing the basic functions, we can find that:
+OpenTSDB and KairosDB somehow lack some important query features.
 TimescaleDB can not be freely used in business.
 IoTDB and InfluxDB can meet most requirements of time series data management, while they have some difference.